 Agency Comment Project Response the HMP alternates in sections between references to both Aboriginal and indigenous heritage as well as non-Aboriginal and non-indigenous heritage.
 We recommend the HMP use consistent terminology to avoid confusion.
-Unless directly citing the wording in the CEMF, this Sub-plan has been revised to ensure consistency. the timeframe under section 5.1.5 (two years) differs to that in Table 13, page 44 (12 months) in relation to post excavation reporting.
-The timeframe should be clarified - we would recommend the lesser of the two timeframes so that the results of the Aboriginal cultural heritage assessment work are available sooner.
-Comment addressed.
-Revised to two years as this is consistent with the timing outlined within the Conditions of Approval. all references to the Office of Environment and Heritage and OEH need to be updated to Heritage NSW unless the reference is in relation to authorship of a document.
+Unless directly citing the wording in the CEMF, this Sub-plan has been revised to ensure consistency. • all references to the Office of Environment and Heritage and OEH need to be updated to Heritage NSW unless the reference is in relation to authorship of a document.
 All references to OEH have been revised within this Sub-plan unless they are direct quotations from other documents (such as the Conditions of Approval).
-Comments on the Sydney Metro Unexpected Heritage Finds Procedure We recommend the following edits be considered in the document: Comments relate to the Sydney Metro Unexpected Heritage Finds Procedure any references to the Office of Environment and Heritage and OEH need to be updated to prepared by Sydney Metro.
-Heritage NSW unless the reference is in relation to authorship of a document.
-These comments will be considered by Sydney the word Aboriginal should be capitalised in Table 2, step 3.4.
-Metro in the next revision of this document. the term Aboriginal object should be used instead of Aboriginal item in Table 2, step 3.4 for consistency."
-If you have any questions regarding these comments, please contact me on [redacted].
-Yours sincerely
+Comments on the Sydney Metro Unexpected Heritage Finds Procedure We recommend the following edits be considered in the document: Comments relate to the Sydney Metro Unexpected Heritage Finds Procedure • any references to the Office of Environment and Heritage and OEH need to be updated to Heritage NSW unless the reference is in relation to authorship of a document. prepared by Sydney Metro. • Under Section 6, Table 2, step 3.4 - the word Aboriginal needs to be capitalised and the term Aboriginal object should be used instead of Aboriginal item for consistency (page 12).
+If you have any questions regarding these comments, please contact me on [redacted]."